Destinations

 What Are Examples Of Conservation Areas?

-National parks, wildlifesanctuaries, biosphere reserves, reserved and protected forests, conservation and community reserves, communal forests, private protected areas, and conservation areas are examples of protected areas in India.
+National parks, wildlife sanctuaries, biosphere reserves, reserved and protected forests, conservation and community reserves, communal forests, private protected areas, and conservation areas are examples of protected areas in India.

 Final Words